pwittchen/interview-questions/java-developer.md

 **Others**
   - What operating system do you prefer and why?
-  - What are news introduced in Java 8?
-  - What are news introduced in Java 9?
+  - What are news introduced in Java 8/9/10/11?
   - What technical book did you read recently?
   - What are your methods for learning new things?